ripl/SofaFramework-Docker/README.md

-To use the runSofa gui:
+To use the runSofa gui or if you have trouble with x11 forwarding:
 Use x-docker_launch.sh
 x-docker deals with x11 forwarding and docker and can be found at:
 Instructions for x-docker can be found at: https://github.com/afdaniele/x-docker